AarshBatra/biteSizedAQ/README.md

 ------------------------------------------------------------------------

+## Project 15: Block level Satellite derived population weighted Monthly PM2.5 dataset for India from 1998-2023

+- Read the blog post on this link.

+- Download processed data from this link.

+- Data Processing pipeline Rmd file for this project: Also, present at the root of the biteSizedAQ repo.
+Here is a quick link to access the pipeline.

 ## Project 14: Local Government Unit level Satellite derived population weighted PM2.5 dataset for Nepal from 1998-2023

 - Read the blog post on [this